William Woods University: History

 During the late nineteenth century, the institution moved to Fulton and expanded its elementary and secondary programs to accommodate young women who aspired to become teachers.
-Known briefly at the beginning of the twentieth century as Daughters College, it changed its name to William Woods College in 1900 to honor a major benefactor (William S. Woods, president of the National Bank of Commerce) and began offering a two-year college program.
+Known briefly at the beginning of the twentieth century as "Daughters College", it changed its name to "William Woods College" in 1900 to honor a major benefactor (William S. Woods, president of the National Bank of Commerce) and began offering a two-year college program.
 In 1962, anticipating dramatic changes in the role of American women in the labor force, William Woods became a four-year college.

 In 1952, future U.S. President Ronald Reagan gave a commencement address at the college in which he said that he "always thought of America as a place in the divine scheme of things that was set aside as a promised land."
-This is also a notable speech by the future President as it is one of his oldest surviving speeches.
+This is also a notable speech by the future president as it is one of his oldest surviving speeches.

-In 1992, William Woods College changed its name to William Woods University, and began offering a wide variety of graduate-level degree programs, geared toward the working adult.
-The university went co-education by accepting male students on campus in 1997.
+In 1992, William Woods College changed its name to "William Woods University" and began offering graduate degree programs geared toward the working adult.
+The university also became coeducational by accepting male students in 1997.